Moose: Proboscis and olfaction

-The moose proboscis is distinctive among the living cervids due to its large size; it also features nares that can be sealed shut when the moose is browsing aquatic vegetation.
+The moose proboscis is distinctive among living cervids due to its large size; it also features nares that can be sealed shut when the moose is browsing aquatic vegetation.
 The moose proboscis likely evolved as an adaptation to aquatic browsing, with loss of the rhinarium, and development of a superior olfactory column separate from an inferior respiratory column.
 This separation contributes to the moose's keen sense of smell, which they employ to detect water sources, to find food under snow, and to detect mates or predators.

 Hooves

 As with all members of the order Artiodactyla (even-toed ungulates), moose feet have two large keratinized hooves corresponding to the third and fourth toe, with two small posterolateral dewclaws (vestigial digits), corresponding to the second and fifth toe.
 The hoof of the fourth digit is broader than that of the third digit, while the inner hoof of the third digit is longer than that of the fourth digit.
 This foot configuration may favor striding on soft ground.
 The moose hoof splays under load, increasing surface area, which limits sinking of the moose foot into soft ground or snow, and which increases efficiency when swimming.
 The body weight per footprint surface area of the moose foot is intermediate between that of the pronghorn foot, (which have stiff feet lacking dewclaws—optimized for high-speed running) and the caribou foot (which are more rounded with large dewclaws, optimized for walking in deep snow).
 The moose's body weight per surface area of footprint is about twice that of the caribou.

-On firm ground, a bull moose leaves a visible impression of the dewclaws in its footprint, while a cow moose or calf does not leave a dewclaw impression.
-On soft ground or mud, bull, cow, and calf footprints may all show dewclaw impressions.

 Skin and fur

 Moose skin is typical of the deer family.
-Moose fur consists of four types of hair: eyelashes, vibrissae, guard hairs and wool hairs.
+Moose fur consists of four types of hair: eyelashes, whiskers, guard hairs and wool hairs.
 Hair length and hair density varies according to season, age, and body region.
 The coat has two layers—a top layer of long guard hairs and a soft wooly undercoat.
 The guard hairs are hollow and filled with air for better insulation, which also helps them stay afloat when swimming.